ibm-blockchain-wsc/ImmersionWorkshop/docs/loopback.md

     > magnetocorp-commercialpaper@1.0.0 build /home/tecadmin/Desktop/digibank
     > lb-tsc es2017 --outDir dist

 **43.** Now, we can start both loopback applications.
 Let's first go start DigiBank's.
-To do this, find go to your CLI application - where you generate the ``digibank`` folder.
+To do this, go to your terminal application - where you generate the ``digibank`` folder.
 Then run the command below:

     tecadmin@ubuntubase:~/Desktop/digibank$ npm start